stupidkubik/Admin-Dashboard-MVP/README.md

 ## Mock API

 - Development requests hit Next.js route handlers under `app/api` backed by JSON fixtures in `mocks/data`.
-- MSW browser worker (`mocks/browser.ts`) mirrors the same handlers for component testing and story demos.
+- MSW browser worker (`mocks/browser.ts`) mirrors the same handlers for component testing and story demos and automatically skips registration when `NEXT_PUBLIC_API_BASE_URL` points to anything other than the default `/api` path (including absolute URLs).
 - Toggle behavior with `NEXT_PUBLIC_API_MOCKING` or by removing `<MockServiceWorker />` from the app shell when deploying with real services.

 ## FAQ

-**How do I connect to a real backend?** Replace the fetchers in `lib/hooks/useData` with your client and point route handlers to your API or remove them entirely.
+**How do I connect to a real backend?** Set `NEXT_PUBLIC_API_BASE_URL` to your server (for example `https://api.example.com/v1`) so the shared fetcher resolves requests against it.
+You can keep the MSW mocks disabled automatically via that setting or remove the route handlers entirely when you're ready.

 **Can I deploy this to Vercel or another host?** Yes—run `npm run build` then deploy.
 The project uses standard Next.js build output.